 Almost thirty years ago, Sandra’s high school sweetheart, whom she was head over heels for, broke off their engagement and ran off with her little sister.
 Sandra never heard from either of them again, and she hasn’t felt brave enough to date ever since.

 Annette on the other hand, had been married three times, but has been single now for almost six years.
 Her ex husbands had all been rotten eggs, each leaving her with more bruises, more debt, sorrows that can only be quelled with copious amounts of bourbon and Krispy Kremes, and even less self-esteem than she’d had to begin with.
 She had been brutalised by love, yet was always game for another round.

 Annette was now sitting next to the fox.
 He had ordered two beers, and they were clinking glasses.
 She was saying something that made him laugh.
 Soon he was looking at Annette the way he had looked at the younger girls on the dance floor earlier.
 Sandra was relieved.
 She couldn’t bear the thought of her friend being rejected yet again.

-Sandra stood alone by the bar, draining the last drops of her Diet Coke.
-She watched the attractive stranger gazing at Annette with goo goo eyes, and wondered if someone would ever look at her that way some day.
-Sandra smiled, awestruck by her friend’s ballsy charms.
+Sandra watched Anette emptying her mug of beer, as the attractive stranger gazed at her with goo goo eyes.
+Standing alone by the bar, sipping her soda, Sandra wondered if someone would ever look at her that way some day.
+She smiled, awestruck by her friend’s courage and vivacious charms.
 She prayed that the man wouldn’t get up and walk away.
-Then she saw him move in for a kiss, and she almost yelled “Amen!” out loud.
-She placed her hand on her heart as she watched Annette and the fox kiss passionately, grateful that though it had been years since her own undies got moist, she could at least still experience the thrill of such encounters through her dearest friend.
+When she saw him move in for a kiss, she almost yelled “Amen!”.
+She placed her hand on her heart as she watched Annette and the fox kiss passionately, grateful that though it had been years since she felt her own heart flutter for a man, she could at least still experience the thrill of such encounters through her dearest friend.
 The woman was an expert indeed.